Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: -bubble and incompressible depth in manifolds with boundary

-Then following a conformal transformation arguement in \cite{ref21}, $W$ admits a metric of positive scalar curvature.
-On the other hand, $W$ and $\Sigma$ are homologuous as chain since they are both cobordant to $\partial_-V$ in $V$.
-Therefore,
+Combined with the conformal transformation argument in \cite{ref21}, we conclude that $W$ admits a PSC metric.
+On the other hand, since $W$ and $\Sigma$ are homologous as chains (both being cobordant to $\partial_-V$ in $V$), we have

-which contradicts with the fact that $W$ admits a metric of positive scalar curvature. \end{proof}
+This contradicts the fact that $W$ admits a PSC metric. \end{proof}

-Denote $\mathcal{N}$ to be the collection of manifold admiting no PSC metric, $\mathcal{N}_{nspin}$ the collection of manifold in $\mathcal{N}$ which are totally non-spin (the universal covering is non-spin) and $\mathcal{R}^{\ne 0}$ the collection of spin manifold with non-vanishing Rosenberg index.
-We next focus on the incompressible depth estimate for manifolds in these new defined classes.